Filtering on your motorbike: What’s the law?

 In 2006, a judge ruled in the case of Davis vs Shrogin that, “a filtering motorcyclist passing stationary or very slow-moving traffic could not be to blame if a collision occurred if the rider had no chance to take avoiding action.”

-Sure enough, checking the Highway Code, Rule 160 on the Government website, it reads, ‘Manoeuvering.
+Checking the Highway Code, under Rules for Motorcyclists, Rule 88 states, ‘Manoeuvering.
 You should be aware of what is behind and to the sides before maneuvering.
 Look behind you; use mirrors if they are fitted.
 When in traffic queues look out for pedestrians crossing between vehicles and vehicles emerging from junctions or changing lanes.
 Position yourself so that drivers in front can see you in their mirrors.
 Additionally, when filtering in slow-moving traffic, take care and keep your speed low.’

-And, in Rule 160, it clarifies this with advice to, ‘Once moving, you should be aware of other road users, especially cycles and motorcycles who may be filtering through the traffic.
+Then in Rule 160, where the advice is aimed more at other vehicle drivers, it clarifies this with, ‘Once moving, you should be aware of other road users, especially cycles and motorcycles who may be filtering through the traffic.
 These are more difficult to see than larger vehicles and their riders are particularly vulnerable…’

 So, it’s clear that the Highway Code has specific provisions that cover filtering.